gchq/sleeper/docs/11-dev-guide.md

 Unit tests should be in a class ending with Test, like MyFeatureTest.
 Integration tests should be in a class ending with IT, like MyFeatureIT.
 Classes named this way will be picked up by Maven's Surefire plugin for unit tests, and Failsafe for integration tests.
-System tests should be in a class ending with ST, like CompactionPerformanceST.
+System tests should be in a class ending with ST, like CompactionPerformanceST, and must be tagged with the annotation `SystemTest`.
 This means they will only be run as part of a system test suite, or directly.

 We avoid mocking wherever possible, and prefer to use test fakes, eg. implement an interface to a database with a wrapper around a HashMap.
 Use test helper methods to make tests as readable as possible, and as close as possible to a